argibs/my-portfolio/README.md

 <br /><br />
 In the Mumbai layout, I aimed to stylistically display the area's elevation.
 <br /><br />
-The bottom layout is a map of the venues of my current campus job at the UMS Ticket Office, which I love!
+The bottom layout is a map of the venues of undergraduate job at the UMS Ticket Office, which I created to show that GIS is not just for scientific fields- spatial data is all around us :)
 <br />
 <br />
 <img align="left" width="50%" height="50%" src="assets/images/lake_michigan.png">